carronj/LensIt/README.md

 Many parts use the flat-sky approximation, with likely extension to curved-sky in a near future.
 To use the GPU implementation of some of the routines, you will need pyCUDA. (https://mathema.tician.de/software/pycuda)

-An ipython notebook 'demo_basics.ipynb' covers the simple aspects of building simulation librairies etc.
+An ipython notebook 'demo_basics.ipynb' covers the simple aspects of building simulation librairies.

+(**New** Sept.
+2018)  The notebook demo_lensit shows an example of iterative lensing map reconstruction for a configuration roughly in line with CMB Stage IV specifications.

 Other example and tests scripts might follow, or you may just write to me.

 ![alt text](https://erc.europa.eu/sites/default/files/content/erc_banner-vertical.jpg)